performant-software/Neatline/docs/final/searching-records.md

   - `/neatline/editor/1#records/search/query=keywords`
   - `/neatline/editor/1#records/search/query=keywords/start=100`

-These are "durable" links, meaning that they'll point back to the same set of results if copied and pasted into a different browser window.
+These are all "durable" links, meaning that they'll point back to the same set of results if you copied and pasted into a different browser window.

 ## Pagination Buttons